cbmr-data/cbmr-data.github.io/esrum/source/usage/filesystem.rst

 However, as UCPH has indicated that they will charge for storage in the future, we recommend regularly cleaning up your project folders.

+See the :ref:`p_usage_projects` page for how to request a new project folder.

 **********
  Datasets
 **********